 AC (alternating current) enables us to TIG weld non ferrous alloys like Aluminium, Aluminium Alloys and Magnesium.
 These materials have an insulating surface oxide layer that melts at a higher temperature than the base metal making it difficult to weld the base metal if the oxides are not removed.
 AC welding current is ideal because the nature of the AC wave form assists in breaking the surface oxide layer.
-HF arc ignition provides easy and precise starting of the arc, see page 18 &19 for HF start explanation.
+HF arc ignition provides easy and precise starting of the arc.

-- (9) Assemble the front end torch parts using the correct size and type of tungsten electrode for the job. - (10) Choose 2T or 4T trigger function preferred as per the descriptions below - 2T Selection provides 2 times function of the torch switch. - (1) Pressing the torch switch gives arc ignition and initializes the welding current and the welding current is maintained by the torch remaining on. - (2) Releasing the torch switch stops the welding by introducing down slope and the current falls to minimum level and then terminates the welding current and introduces the post flow gas. - 4T Selection provides 4 times function of the torch switch - (1) Pressing the torch switch gives arc ignition and initializes the welding current - (2) Releasing the torch switch continues the welding operation. - (3) Pressing the torch switch and holding introduces down slope and current falls to minimum current. - (4) Releasing the torch switch terminates the welding operation and introduces the post flow gas. - (11) Choose the preferred welding current (amperage) to suit the tungsten size material type and thickness to be welded. - (12) Set the AC Balance control to approximately 25% - (13) Lay the outside edge of the Gas Cup on the work piece with the Tungsten Electrode 1- 3mm from the work piece this method will provide a clean positive arc ignition. - (14) Press the torch switch and the arc will ignite across the gap between the tungsten and work piece.
-Hold even distance of about 2mm gap between the tungsten and work piece to maintain the arc.
+- (8) Assemble the front end torch parts use the correct size and type of tungsten electrode for the job. - (9) Select AC tig function using the mode selection key - (10) Choose 2T or 4T trigger function preferred as per the descriptions below - 2T Selection provides 2 times function of the torch switch. - (1) Pressing the torch switch gives arc ignition and initializes the welding current and the welding current is maintained by the torch remaining on. - (2) Releasing the torch switch stops the welding by introducing down slope and the current falls to minimum level and then terminates the welding current and introduces the post flow gas. - 4T Selection provides 4 times function of the torch switch - (1) Pressing the torch switch gives arc ignition and initializes the welding current - (2) Releasing the torch switch continues the welding operation. - (3) Pressing the torch switch and holding introduces down slope and current falls to minimum current. - (4) Releasing the torch switch terminates the welding operation and introduces the post flow gas. - (11) Choose the preferred welding current (amperage) to suit the tungsten size material type and thickness to be welded. - (12) Set the AC Balance control to approximately 20% - (13) Set the AC Hz control to approximately 60Hz - (14) Lay the outside edge of the Gas Cup on the work piece with the Tungsten Electrode 1- 3mm from the work piece this method will provide a clean positive arc ignition. - (15) Press the torch switch and the arc will ignite across the gap between the tungsten and work piece.
+Hold even distance of about 2mm gap between the tungsten and work piece to maintain the arc. - (16) Release the torch switch to bring in the end of the welding sequence dependant of 2T or 4T trigger function choice.

-(9) Assemble the front end torch parts using the correct size and type of tungsten electrode for the job, the tungsten electrode does not require a sharpened point for AC welding
+(8) Assemble the front end torch parts use the correct size and type of tungsten electrode for the job, the tungsten electrode requires a sharpened point for DC welding